CleverRaven/Cataclysm-DDA/COMPILING-VS-VCPKG.md

 cd Cataclysm-DDA
 ```

-2. Open one of provided solutions (`msvc-full-features\Cataclysm-vcpkg.sln` for dynamically linked executable or `msvc-full-features\Cataclysm-vcpkg-static.sln` for statically linked executable) in `Visual Studio`, select configuration (`Release` or `Debug`) an platform (`x64` or `x86`) and build it.
+2. Open one of provided solutions (`msvc-full-features\Cataclysm-vcpkg.sln` for dynamically linked executable or `msvc-full-features\Cataclysm-vcpkg-static.sln` for statically linked executable) in `Visual Studio`, select configuration (`Release` or `Debug`) and platform (`x64` or `x86`) and build it.

 **Note**: This will compile release version with Sound, Tiles and Localization support (language files won't be automatically compiled).

-3. See [COMPILING.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/COMPILING.md#visual-studio-guide) for detail about building and debugging.
+3. Building Cataclysm with Visual Studio is very simple.
+Just build it like a normal Visual C++ project.
+The process may takes a long period of time, so you'd better prepare a cup of coffee and some books in front of your computer :)

+4. If you need localization support, execute the bash script `lang/compile_mo.sh` inside Git Bash GUI just like on a UNIX-like system.
+This will compile the language files that were not automatically compiled in step 2 above.

+### Debugging

+After building Cataclysm, you may discover that after pressing the debug button in Visual Studio, Cataclysm just exits after launch with return code 1.
+That is because of the wrong working directory.
+You need to configure the working directory to `$(ProjectDir)..`.

+When debugging, it is not strictly necessary to use a `Debug` build; `Release` builds run significantly faster, can still be run in the debugger, and most of the time will have most of the information you need.

+### Make a distribution

+There is a batch script in `msvc-full-features` folder `distribute.bat`.
+It will create a sub folder `distribution` and copy all required files(eg. `data/`, `Cataclysm.exe` and dlls) into that folder.
+Then you can zip it and share the archive on the Internet.